jupyter/qtconsole/README.md

     conda install qtconsole

-**Note:** If the Qt console is installed using conda, it will **automatically** install the Qt requirement, PyQt, as well.
+**Note:** If the Qt console is installed using conda, it will **automatically** install the Qt requirement as well.

 ### Install using pip
 To install: